CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.5 Logging.md

 ### 2 5 Confidentiality and integrity loss of logging data

 Some IT systems in an information network generate logging data such as user names, IP addresses, e-mail addresses, and host names that can be assigned to specific individuals.
-Such information can be copied, audited and manipulated if it is not encrypted and stored securely.
+Such information can be copied, audited and manipulated if it is not encrypted and securely stored.
 This can result in attackers accessing sensitive information or deliberately obfuscating security incidents through compromised logging data.
 Similarly, if an attacker encounters a greater amount of logging data, they can use that information to uncover the internal structure of the information network, thereby targeting their attacks.

 ### 2 6 Incorrectly configured logging